ebuchman/blog/content/posts/coins-history.md

 come to accumulate this sterling at the Champagne fairs,[^italian-sterling] which peaked in the late 12th/13 century, and presumably benefited substantially from the new silver boom.
-The common unit of account of the fairs, the _livre provinois_, was defined as 240 of the silver _denier provinois_ minted in Provins, in the County of Champagne.
+The common unit of account of the fairs, the _livre provinois_, was based on the silver _denier provinois_ minted in Provins, in the County of Champagne.
 In Paris they were minting the _denier parisis_, and to the southwest at the Abbey of St Martin at Tours was minted a coin that would soon become standard across France, the _denier tournois_.
-Of course both Paris and Tours had their own _livre_ of account, each worth 240 of their respective pennies.

 Perhaps emboldened by the silver flooding into France, in the late 12th c, Philip II Augustus styled himself King of France (his predecessors were King of the Franks), and embarked on a determined project of state building and centralization.
-Before going after the English presence in eastern France, he put aside his differences with Henry II's son Richard I when they teamed up for the Third Crusade in ~1190.
-But he would then lead France into several successful conflicts with Henry II's other son John, who steadily lost his Kingdom's possessions on the continent.
-John would famously have to sign the Magna Carta (1215) to placate the barons back in England.
-Philip, having come into possession of Tours, set about making its long admired currency, the _denier tournois_, the currency of all of France.
+In the early 13th c, having conquered Tours from the English, he set about making its long admired currency, the _denier tournois_, the currency of all of France.
 The denier tournois was fixed at a rate of 4/5 of the denier parisis, which continued to be minted in Paris for centuries, until it was finally phased out.
-The denier provinois continued to be used in Champagne.
-But by the end of the 13th c, the French kings were intervening in Champagne, and the fairs went into decline.
-Thus did the denier tournois spread across France.
+The denier provinois continued to be used in Champagne, but by the end of the 13th c, the French kings were intervening in the fairs, sending them into decline.
+The denier tournois thus became the dominant standard for coin across France, and the livre tournois the dominant unit of account.

 While silver coinage was having its heyday, ingots of silver, valued by weight, also saw extensive use as a means of payment.
 These ingots were measured in a